 Part of this roadside development was a row of eight almshouses on what later became the Albion Brewery’s frontage, a site that had been leased by Stepney Manor for 500 years in 1673.
-John Pemel, a draper, left £1200 to the Drapers’ Company on trust in 1681 for almshouses in Stepney.
-Property was bought elsewhere in 1694 and by 1698 Pemel’s almshouses stood on the roadside waste immediately outside Whitechapel parish on the west side of the ditch, which had been cleaned up.
-The four almshouses to the west were for freemen of the Drapers’ Company, the four to the east for widows of Stepney mariners.
-What came to be known as Drapers’ Almshouses was a single-storey brick range set behind a forecourt with a pedimented centrepiece over a through-passage.
-The property was sold in 1862–3 to Mann Crossman and Paulin for the Albion Brewery which had grown up behind.
+John Pemel (1622–1681), a Draper, left £1,200 to the Drapers’ Company on trust for almshouses in Stepney.
+The money was invested in property elsewhere and by 1698 Pemel’s almshouses stood on the roadside waste immediately outside Whitechapel parish on the west side of the ditch, which had been cleaned up.
+The four almshouses to the west were for widows of freemen of the Drapers’ Company, the four to the east for widows of Stepney mariners.
+What came to be known as Drapers’ Almshouses was a single- storey brick range set behind a forecourt with a segmentally pedimented centrepiece over a through-passage.
+The property was sold in 1862–3 to Mann Crossman and Paulin for the Albion Brewery which had grown up behind (see below).
 The almshouses were replaced by a new group at another Drapers’ establishment in Bow, only for all those almshouses to move to Tottenham in 1870.
-Around the corner on Dog Row, Captain Robert Fisher had founded a group of five almshouses in 1711.
-These were soon acquired by Trinity House which had its own Trinity Hospital almshouses close by on Mile End Road.
-Fisher’s group was replaced by 1850.1
+Around the corner on Dog Row, Captain Robert Fisher had founded a group of five almshouses for the widows of ships’ commanders in 1711.
+These were soon acquired by Trinity House, which had its own Trinity Hospital almshouses close by on Mile End Road, and two more dwellings were added by William Ogbourne in 1725.
+The group was replaced at Trinity Hospital in 1843.1

 East of the almshouses there was more early development.
-A turnpike gate was directly south of the Dog Row corner from the early eighteenth century.
+A turnpike gate was directly south of the Dog Row corner from 1722.
 Towards the end of the century a single tollhouse in the middle of the road was replaced by twin tollhouses on either side.
-The ‘Cambridge Road Toll Bar’ was renewed in 1843 and gone by 1873.
+The ‘Cambridge Road Toll Bar’ or ‘Mile End Gate’ was renewed in 1843 and removed in1866.
 Further west, the parish boundary was marked by posts in the road.
 The first years of the nineteenth century saw numerous rows of small houses built to the north on Lisbon Street, Darling Row, Collingwood Street, Foster Street, Wellington Street and Bath Street.
 The Duke of Cambridge public house stood on the corner of the main junction at what became 345 Whitechapel Road through the nineteenth and twentieth centuries.2

 From back-land beginnings in 1807 the Albion Brewery grew within a century to occupy a large frontage and to cover a site extending back to Darling Row and Merceron Street across almost five acres.
 Under Mann, Crossman & Paulin, it was one of London’s largest breweries, its dray horses a feature of the locality until the 1960s.
 After amalgamations the brewery closed in 1979.
 In the early 1990s front buildings were retained and replaced for a block of flats named Albion Yard, also incorporating the Albion Health Centre.
 The rest of the site was redeveloped for a Sainsbury’s supermarket.